“Lord, send us your Holy Spirit that we may grow in the strength of your love to the full stature of Christ. Amen”

 - Candidate must be baptized.

-- Candidate must have participated in one academic year of catechesis/religious instruction prior to the year of catechesis/religious instruction and sacramental preparation for Confirmation.
+- Candidate must have participated in one academic year of catechesis/religious instruction prior to the year of immediate catechesis/religious instruction and sacramental preparation for Confirmation.
+(Both 7th grade and 8th grade is considered Confirmation Sacrament preparation.)

 - Candidate must select a sponsor who shall actively participate in the sacramental preparation of the candidate.

-- Candidate and sponsor must participate in the sacramental preparation determined by the Director of Religious Education & Faith Formation.
+- Candidate and sponsor must participate in the sacramental preparation determined by the Director of Religious Education and Faith Formation.

 Saint Thomas the Apostle Parish and Diocesan policy require that children preparing to celebrate the sacraments must be in a Religious Education program at least one full year prior to immediate year of preparation for a sacrament.